Course Terms and Conditions

 24. However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after enrolment.
 The University therefore reserves the right to:

 a. make reasonable changes to the timetable, location or tutor(s) specified for a course, including where otherwise unavoidable the cancellation of limited classes; and

 b. make reasonable changes to the content and syllabus of a course.

-25. The University will collect and use your information about you in accordance with the principles set out in the University’s student fair processing notice at http://www.ox.ac.uk/students/life/it/studentrecord/data.
+25. If you are a student of the University, the University will collect and use your information about you in accordance with the principles set out in the University’s student fair processing notice at https://www.admin.ox.ac.uk/councilsec/compliance/gdpr/privacynotices/student/.
 This includes ensuring that your data will only be used in a way which is fair, lawful and secure.

 28. If you have a complaint you should follow the Language Centre Complaints Policy, which is available on the Language Centre website – click here